makerdao/mips/MIP22/mip22.md

 Assets that should be able to use this collateral have a few requirements:
 * This only works for collateral that is using Centrifuge's Tinlake smart contracts to tokenize their off-chain loans.
-* There must be sufficient investors besides the use of the tokens
+* There must be sufficient investors besides MakerDAO that ensure the correct operation of the legal recoure.
 * The Risk Domain Teams deem this liquidation mechanism for the collateral type sufficient.

 ---